Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Simultaneous Offering

 Notice that if $\tau\geq 1$ then the problem is trivial: it is optimal to send an offer to every candidate.
 We will therefore restrict our attention to $\tau \in (0,1)$.

 Before we carry on, we define $V_\high = \{i\in[n]: v_i > 1\}$ to be the set of candidates whose value is greater than 1.
-These are candidates that we would like to hire even if we know they would violate capacity.
-We believe it is important to model such candidates, and to our understanding, there is no easy way to reduce the problem to one where they do not exist.
-Allowing for such candidates essentially makes the number of positions random, as they will all receive offers but it is uncertain how many would accept.
+These are candidates that we would like to hire even if we know they would violate capacity{, essentially making the number of positions random, as they will all receive offers but it is uncertain how many would accept.
+To our understanding, there is no easy way to reduce the problem to one where they do not exist, when both $V_\high$ and $[n]\setminus V_\high$ are non-empty.}

-\subsection{LP relaxation}
+\subsection{LP Relaxation}

 In order to obtain approximation factors for value-ordered policies, we introduce a linear programming relaxation of $\OPT_\simul$ which we call $\LP_\simul$.